merytouceda/new_job_hpc/README.md

 ```

-The only required argument is the positional `--job`.
+The only required argument is the positional `job`, which takes the name you want to give the job file.

 If run with default settings new_job.py will produce the following SLURM template: